LambdAurora/lambdaurora.github.io/src/tutorials/web/html_css/trick/html_css_only_collapsible.md

 I hope it will help you some way, but there are more things to note:

 As mentioned in the introduction, the `<details>` HTML element can replace some of the basic examples I've shown, it has the same purpose and fulfills it better semantically.
-This means stuff like reader view will support it much better.
+This means stuff like screen readers will support it much better.
 For those who don't know, the way it works is you define a `<details>` container, with a `<summary>` child element, which contains elements that are always displayed and serves as a trigger, the other child elements are the content.